Key research findings

 Podcasts

-[podcast] Hear about migration trends and how communities can attract people who want a small-town lifestyle.
+- Migration trends and how communities can attract people who want a small-town lifestyle.

 Articles

-- Get to know Minnesota’s rural resident recruitment initiatives
+- Get Rural! resident recruitment initiative

 - Economic Impact of New Residents (overview)